MarwanDebbiche/post-tuto-deployment/blog-post/post.md

 We unfortunately need to use Selenium because the content of the website that renders those urls is dynamic (but the rest is not) and cannot be accessed from the page source like Scrapy does.
 Selenium simulates a browser that clicks on each category, narrows down to each sub-category and finally goes through all the companies one by one and fetches their urls.
 When it's done, the script saves these urls to a csv file and the Scrapy part can be launched.

+### Collect company urls with Selenium

-Let's see how to launch Selenium to fetch the company urls:
+Let's see how to launch Selenium to fetch the company urls.

+We'll first import Selenium dependencies along with other utility packages.

 ```python
 import json